( of )

 Correct!

-You should find this combination of neuro-ophthalmic abnormalities challenging.
-Why?
-First challenge: the complaint of blurred vision suggests something wrong with the visual pathway.
-But patients will often interpret mild misalignment of the eyes as diplopia.
-The clue that the blurred vision is actually diplopia comes from the fact that covering either eye improves vision!
+First, the complaint of blurred vision suggests something wrong with the visual pathway.
+But patients will often interpret mild misalignment of the eyes as blurred vision.
+The clue that it is actually diplopia comes from the fact that covering either eye improves vision!

 .